TPE exam guidance

 - Starting the PM paper

-Completing the exam
+Completing the assessment

 - Download a copy of your response file(s) to your desktop and switch off auto-save.